ChrisK-0/imeline_ajalugu-wordpress/README.md

 Added a column to the custom taxonomy Categories.
 The button is not yet clickable and sorts in a weird way.
 Edit: The button is now clickable and sorts in a weird way.
 Still need to apply it to the accordion generator.

+## Day 31

+### Made an archive page for all accordions

+Put a pause for the Event category sorting until a solution is made.
+Made accordion archive page.
+Unfinished link for accordion archive page (CSS wise).